nuuuwan/news_lk3_data/README.md

 A Police Sergeant attached to the Mahabage Police Traffic Division has been arrested near the Mahabage Court for allegedly soliciting a bribe of Rs.
 150,000 from an individual.

-The police officer is accused of accepting the bribe on the pretext of not inconveniencing a resident of Uswetikeiyyawa over allegations of drug-related activities under the ‘Yukthiya’ police operation and to delete the latter’s name from such lists, according to the Bribery Commission.
+The police officer is accused of accepting the bribe on the pretext of not inconveniencing a resident of Uswetikeiyyawa over allegations of drug-related activities under the ‘Yukthiya’ police operation, to delete the latter’s name from such lists, and to refrain from searching his house.

+The bribe was also requested in order to ensure that the individual in question could live peacefully without further trouble, according to the Bribery Commission.

+The arrested suspect is scheduled to be produced before the Colombo Chief Magistrate’s Court.

 ◼️